pjs8574/Seige-Tech/README.md

 PandaNade -- throwable explosive.
 Has all 4 tiers, Less powerful than Seitersonic explosive at concrete penetration. (fully Implemented)

 Hunter's Compass  -- Compass that vaugey points in the direction of the nearest player that is NOT the player holding it.
 Each Tier adds a feature - such as a white list, or a vague amount of blocks distence instead of just direction.
-(Concept stage)
+(Tier 2 implemented, higher tiers in concept stage)

 Nethrecite Arrow - Arrow specificaly for breaking Obsidian.
 Has no effect on other blocks.
 High damge to monsters.
-Lights them on fire. (concept stage)
+Lights them on fire.
+(Fully Implemented)

+Nethrecite Infused Bow - A bow specifically for firing the Nethrecite arrow.
+Has the Flame 1 enchant on it on craft.
+Can fire normal arrows or Nethrecite arrows with a switch of firing modes (Shift + left Click).
+(Fully Implemented)

 ----Devices: